‘Covid restrictions prevented us from sharing the birth of our first child’

 But we can point blame.
 I blame powers that be in the HSE and Government Health Department who have had 18 months to come up with a solution to ensure this situation did not have to happen.
 A solution that ensures women are supported by their chosen birth partners at every stage of their maternity care.
 Having your partner by your side in labour is not a luxury, it’s a basic human need.
 We understood when they applied these crisis measures across all hospitals in March 2020 on the basis that no one was prepared for the scale of this pandemic.
 But a year later, after the entire country had adapted to living with Covid-19, from huge global businesses moving to a work-from-home model to tiny local shops moving their businesses online, how had we still not progressed past the lazy blanket ruling that means women are forced to labour entirely alone?

 I blame powers that be in the HSE and Government Health Department who have had 14 months to come up with a solution to ensure this situation did not have to happen.

 And yet, the world keeps turning.
-In August I booked in to get my highlights done and it occurred to me that I would have my hands held by a total stranger in a nail salon but my partner couldn’t hold them while I was in labour.
-And now in October, as the hum of busy pubs and restaurants return and many of us take the long-awaited foreign holiday, women across the country continue to labour alone.
-We have prioritised the reopening of nearly every other industry bar nightclubs and ignored reinstating essential support at the most basic human level.
+In August 2021 I booked in to get my highlights done and it occurred to me that I would have my hands held by a total stranger in a nail salon but my partner couldn’t hold them while I was in labour.
+And in October, the hum of busy pubs and restaurants returned and many of us took the long-awaited foreign holiday while women across the country continued to labour alone.
+We prioritised the reopening of nearly every other industry bar nightclubs and ignored reinstating essential support at the most basic human level.
 We simply cannot continue to let pregnant women down when they are at their most vulnerable.
 We can and must do better.